jeremybatesDC/vueGridBaseballCard/README.md

 --> make controls atop each card face the same height so the top border of the card doesn't hop when jump from front to back

---> refactor HSL color and put it into something that can be resued

 --> and do i really need to be passing props the way I am in terms of binding :stlye?
 Well, for scoping reasons it makes sense, for instance with text fields that can be independtly named but we want json to be same.
 But for some universal variables at the card top, is that inline style actually required?
 Reactivity i believe is already being achieved.
 --> maybe there are more performant ways of setting css vars so there's not so much potential for catestrophic reflow

---> default to a color that's not quite so white

 --> For lines with 2 text inputs, consider not allowing width adjustments (maybe just color, grade, slant)